Ph.D., Sociology and Demography, University of California-Berkeley

 B.S., Sociology (with Honors), University of Wisconsin-Madison

-Demography, Criminology, Health, Quantitative & Mixed Methods, and Social Inequality
+Demography, Criminology, Population Health, Quantitative & Mixed Methods, and Social Inequality

 I am an Assistant Professor in the Department of Criminology, Law and Society (and, by courtesy, Sociology and Public Health); a Faculty Affiliate in The Center for Demographic and Social Analysis, The Center for Evidence-Based Corrections, and The Center for Biotechnology and Global Health Policy at the University of California-Irvine; a Research Affiliate in the Center for Demography and Ecology (CDE) at the University of Wisconsin-Madison; and a Member of the Racial Democracy, Crime and Justice Network (RDCJN) at Rutgers University and the Scholars Strategy Network.
 I have been a National Science Foundation Minority Post-Doctoral Research Fellow at the University of Washington, a Visiting Scholar in the Department of Demography at UC-Berkeley and in the Institute for Research on Poverty (IRP) at UW-Madison, and a Research Associate at the National Economics Research Associates (in the Sampling and Survey Division), the National Board of Medical Examiners (in Operations Research), and Nickerson & Associates LLC (in Statistical and Econometric Analysis).

-My research focuses on demography and criminology, broadly defined, with particular interests in fertility, mortality, health, mass imprisonment, and social inequality.
+My research focuses on demography and criminology, broadly defined, with particular interests in fertility, mortality, population health, mass imprisonment, and social inequality.
 I apply and develop demographic, statistical, and mixed methodologies to understand changing patterns of inequality — nationally and abroad.
 My research has appeared in social science and medical journals.